-Gameplay of Land Movement and Combat is described in section XV below
+Gameplay of Land Movement and Combat is described "Chapter 8 Movement and Stacking"

 G / Battles

 Battles take place only after the movement phase is over.
 The only exception is that of air movement which can trigger immediate air combats during the move (see F above).
 If a battle involves only air units on one side, those being able to attack land or sea targets will be resolved during the relevant battle phase (land or sea battle).